julyfun/how-to/README.md

 - Git provides article histories.
 - Plain text which is easy to search, has very few redundant informaiton.
 - File & directories structure, familiar and easy to expand.

-## How to make use of this repo

-- Search by browsing files, or IDE search engines, or command line tools like `grep` and `find`.
-    - Use [autojump](https://github.com/wting/autojump) to locate directories by recent accessed paths.
-    - Use [fzf.fish](https://github.com/PatrickF1/fzf.fish) to find articles smoothly.
-    - Alternative: `mfa` fish shell tools.
-See [mfa.fish](https://github.com/julyfun/mfa.fish).
-- Articles may be written in non-english language.
-Use Google Translate then, most of the time it's useful.
-- Create new articles freely if you think this can help people.
-Try not to provide confusing information.

 ## To do